Sanctuary Ethos and Facts

-This means there will continue to be a demand for elephants to be taken from the wild while there is an interest from tourism.
+This means there will continue to be a demand for elephants to be taken from the wild while there is an interest from close contact tourism.

 The breeding of a few in captivity, combined with animals poached from the wild, helps to cover up the illegal trafficking of elephants (as with other endangered species.)

 A captive bred animal is highly unlikely to be introduced into the wild successfully and without habitat protection and scientific management of the breeding process, the captive bred animal may be inbred and of lower genetic quality.